Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Introduction

 \section{Introduction}

-Chiappa et al. \cite{pmid8978624} hypothesize that brainwave activity lies along a spectrum, the ``ictal-interictal-injury continuum'' (IIIC): patterns at one end of this continuum are hypothesized to cause brain injury and are difficult to distinguish from seizures on the EEG; patterns at the other bear little resemblance to seizures and are thought to cause little to no harm.
-Seizures and status epilepticus are found in 20\% of patients with severe medical and neurologic illness who undergo brain monitoring with electroencephalography (EEG) because of altered mental status \cite{pmid10668693, pmid10478706}, and every hour of seizures detected on EEG further increases the risk of permanent disability or death \cite{De_Marchis2016, pmid24595203}.
-More ambiguous patterns of brain activity, consisting of periodic discharges or rhythmic activity, are even more common, occurring in nearly 40\% of patients undergoing EEG monitoring \cite{pmid26943901}.
-Two recent studies found evidence that, like seizures, this type of prolonged activity also increases the risk of disability and death \cite{pmid34231244, arXiv:2203.04920[stat.ME]}.
-Although the IIIC hypothesis has gained wide acceptance \cite{chong2005eeg, pmid33475321}, categorizing IIIC patterns has been difficult because, until recently, the only method for quantifying IIIC patterns has been manual review of the EEG, which suffers from subjectivity due to the ambiguous nature of the IIIC patterns and scales poorly to large cohorts \cite{pmid29139014,pmid8978624}.
+Seizures or status epilepticus are found in 20\% of patients with severe medical and neurologic illness who undergo brain monitoring with electroencephalography (EEG) because of altered mental status \cite{pmid10668693, pmid10478706}, and every hour of seizures detected on EEG further increases the risk of permanent disability or death \cite{De_Marchis2016, pmid24595203}.
+Other than seizures, intermediate seizure-like patterns of brain activity consisting of periodic discharges or rhythmic activity are even more common, occurring in nearly 40\% of patients undergoing EEG monitoring \cite{pmid26943901}.
+Two recent studies found evidence that, like seizures, this type of activity also increases the risk of disability and death if it persists for a prolonged period \cite{pmid34231244, arXiv:2203.04920[stat.ME]}.
+The ``ictal-interictal-injury continuum'' (IIIC) hypothesis proposed by Chiappa et al. \cite{pmid8978624} posits that these ambiguous brainwave activities along with seizures lie along a spectrum.
+Although the IIIC provides a conceptual framework for understanding these ambiguous but potentially harmful EEG patterns, it remains challenging to categorize these EEG patterns in real-world clinical settings.
+Until recently, manual review of the EEG has been the only method for quantifying IIIC EEG activities and patterns\footnote{In this paper, we use the terms ``seizure and seizure-like events'' and ``IIIC EEG patterns'' interchangeably.}, which suffers from subjectivity due to the ambiguous nature of these patterns \cite{pmid29139014,pmid8978624}.